RlM100always/RlM100always/README.md

 ### About Me :

-I am a Self learner , I love to learn and know new technologies.
+I am a Android Application Developer and Self learner , I love to learn and know new technologies.
 Currently I am studying at University of Dhaka.
 I know C,C++,Java language, I have a clear concept of Object Oriented Programming.
-Recently I started android development using java and Kotlin language.

 - 🔭 I’m currently studying on University of Dhaka